Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: CHARACTERISTIC OF BNS EARLY-WARNING CATEGORIES

-In this section, taking the detector B-DECIGO and population model ``SFR14'' as an example, we present different characteristics with categories (a), (b), and (c) defined in Sec.~\ref{subsec:stra}.
-The main conclusion of our findings is that, the statistical properties of accuracy in localization and time of merger for these 3 categories have distinct and unique features, and it is better to consider them separately when studying them.
+In this section, taking the detector B-DECIGO and population model ``SFR14'' as an example, we present different characteristics with categories (a), (b), and (c) defined in Sec.~\ref{sec:abc}.
+Our main conclusion is that, the statistical properties of accuracy in localization and time of merger for these 3 categories have distinct and unique features, which are determined by the synergy of sensitivity curves, source merger time, and the mission time.
+It is better to consider them separately when studying them.

-Before discussing categories (a), (b), and (c) separately, we first introduce some characteristics in our figures and tables.
+We first introduce some characteristics in our figures and tables.
 Figure~\ref{fig:BDEC_number} shows the weekly and yearly detection rates of the BNSs, while Table~\ref{tab:Number/yr} records the yearly detections.
 Those results are based on normalized simulations.
 Figures~\ref{fig:BDEC_dist} and \ref{fig:BDEC_4panel}, on the other hand, show the distributions of the BNS sources from a single simulation, i.e., using $\mathcal{R}_0=$ 44 Gpc$^{-3}$ yr$^{-1}$ directly.
-Note that we calculate all the sources with $t_{c_0}\leq 20\,$yr, but for B-DECIGO, no sources could be detected if $t_{c_0} \gtrsim 7\,$yr, namely sources that enter the observational window when they have more than 7 years to coalesce.

 For BNSs in category (a), their signals only stay shortly $( \leq 1\,{\rm yr})$ in B-DECIGO.
 As a result, not enough information could be accumulated by the detector to enable precise parameter estimation.
 Figure~\ref{fig:BDEC_number} shows that the weekly number of detections (SNR $> 8$) increases gradually from less than one to about $ 4$, then becomes stable.
 Meanwhile, from Figs.~\ref{fig:BDEC_dist} and \ref{fig:BDEC_4panel} we see that $\Delta t_c$ and $\Delta \Omega$ from $t_{c_0} = 0$ to $t_{c_0} = 1\,{\rm yr}$ have an improvement of $3$ to $4$ orders of magnitude.
 The reason for localization accuracy can be explained by the trajectory baseline of the detector, which is short at the beginning of the mission, leading to an inaccurate sky localization in category~(a).